 Watch These Documentaries About Plastic Pollution

-In celebration of Earth Day 2018 and this year’s focus on ending plastic pollution, here are a few documentaries to spur you into action.
+Single-use plastic items account for more than 40 percent of plastic waste that ends up in landfills or natural environment.
+They are non-biodegradable, killing over 100 million marine animals each year.
+In celebration of Earth Day 2018 and this year’s focus on ending plastic pollution, here are a few documentaries to spur you into action and reduce your impact.

 BBC Blue Planet II